nazwhale/spaceship/README.md

 After yesterdays temporary defeat we regrouped, had standup and came up with a new plan.
 Step one, eliminate the failing test.
 Chief engineer Calbayrac and I finally located the error and fixed it!
 This rejuvenated the crew and we were able to continue our voyage.

 Step two, initiate addRain() from Alexa.
-Major Naz & Ensign Gleeson integrated a new feature whilst refactoring that enabled us to control the weather on any planet we visited.
+Major Naz & Kate "beam-me-up" Gleeson integrated a new feature whilst refactoring that enabled us to control the weather on any planet we visited.

-Lastly as a crew we upgraded our ship computer's (Alexa) responses.
+Lastly as a crew we upgraded our ship computer (Alexa).
 This meant configuring her to give us clearer responses that helped with the overall navigation experience.

 Today gave us much joy and at the end we felt like we'd conquered the universe.